 From 2023.

 Well, Susie and I moved into our new home in July of 2020, during the pandemic.
 It’s the first time we’ve lived alone since 1982!
 Family and friends are near, and the church is moving into the new post-pandemic reality.
 We lost my Mom to Covid-19 and my last adopted sister is in a care facility near my Dad since he can’t care for her at his age.
-Susie’s mother is rehabbing from a fall.
+Susie’s mother is living with her younger brother.
 Life and its challenges are what they are in this world; but hope and love remain!
 And we have a new grandson, Norman!

 Thanksgiving Family Picture – 2023